rx-angular/rx-angular/apps/docs/docs/state/tutorials/basic-tutorial/05-side-effects.md

+---
+sidebar_label: Side Effects
+title: Handling Side Effects Reactively
+# Renamed from apps/demos/src/app/features/tutorials/basics/5-side-effects/Readme.md
+---

 # Handling Side Effects Reactively

 This section introduces and explores the concept of side effects and their reactive handling.

-Before we get any further, let's define two terms, *side effect* and *pure function*.
+Before we get any further, let's define two terms, _side effect_ and _pure function_.

 **Pure function:**
 A function is called pure if: